Selling Land to Developers

 Disclosing known issues and defects

 You have a legal obligation to disclose all known material facts and latent defects concerning the property.
-This includes everything from boundary encroachments and buried debris to past environmental issues.
-Full disclosure, often via a Seller’s Disclosure Statement, mitigates future liability.
+This includes everything from boundary encroachments and buried debris to past environmental issues, disputes with neighbors, or known soil problems.
+Full disclosure, often via a Seller's Disclosure Statement, mitigates future liability under North Carolina's disclosure statutes.

 Providing necessary documentation

 Be prepared to provide a complete due diligence library.
-This includes a current title commitment, tax records, and any existing property surveys (such as an ALTA/NSPS Land Title Survey), environmental reports, and engineering studies.
+This includes a current title commitment (or if you're proactive, order one yourself before listing), tax records showing current and historical assessed values and any delinquencies, and any existing property surveys (such as an ALTA/NSPS Land Title Survey), environmental reports (Phase I ESAs, wetlands delineations), and engineering studies (geotechnical reports, traffic studies).

 Buyer's Due Diligence